rhhen122/fib/.github/README.md

 <img align="left" src="image.png" height="300">

 This is the `ruby` script (The best preforming one).
 Feel free to improve any of these or just experiment.

+There are 2 different types of scripts in this repo, `fib-op` & `fib`

+Im also working on youtube video where I compare all of the languages in this repo in the <b>Grand Coding Language Olympics</b>